MetPX/sarracenia/doc/sr_consumer.7.rst

 DESCRIPTION
 ===========

-Most Metpx Sarracenia components loop and proceed with their specific tasks on the reception of sarracenia AMQP messages.
+Most Metpx Sarracenia components loop on reception of sarracenia AMQP messages.
-This document is meant to be the reference to explain and detail this important task called "consuming" a message in AMQP jargon.

-To summarize what this document covers : to receive AMQP messages, one must provide the credentials for a broker (AMQP message switch).
-On the broker, a queue must be created and configured in order to hold AMQP messages for the process.
-To put messages in that queue, the users must bind one or more exchanges and specify topics of interest within them.

-Once this set, the program can receive messages...
-We have found that having messages through exchanges/topics bindings was not enough granular for our needs.
+Usually, the messages of interest are sr_post messages, announcing the availability of a file by publishing it´s URL ( or a part of a file ), but there are also sr_log(7) messages which can be processed using the same tools.
+AMQP messages are published to an exchange on a broker (AMQP server.)
+The exchange delivers messages to queues.
+To receive messages, one must provide the credentials to connect to the broker (AMQP message pump).
+Once connected, a consumer needs to create a queue to hold pending messages.
+The consumer must then bind the queue to one or more exchanges so that they put messages in its queue.

-When a message is received, the user can also make more selections using regular expression onto the AMQP messages.
+Once the bindings are set, the program can receive messages.
+When a message is received, further filtering is possible using regular expression onto the AMQP messages.

-Once a message passes this selection process, the process verifies if the message is correct. (has all infos, is properly routed?).
-At this point, the user can run a plugin on the message and perform a task on the message.
+After a message passes this selection process, and other internal validation, the component can run an **on_message** plugin script to perform additional message processing.
-(ex.: do stats, renaming the product, changing its destination... whatever...)
-If this plugin return False, the message is discarded.
-With True, process resumes.
+If this plugin returns False, the message is discarded.
+If True, processing continues.

-This document explains all the options one can use to set this "consuming" part of sarracenia programs.
-It will be referenced in the documentation of the programs where applicable.
+This document explains all the options used to set this "consuming" part of sarracenia programs.

-When a component does not comply to the standards in this document, it is explained in the component's document.

 OPTIONS
 =======

 Since this document focuses on the consuming options.
-We invite the reader to read the option's syntax fully explained in  `sr_config(7) <sr_config.7.html>`_ and also to spend some time on the **credentials** section in it.
+We invite the reader to read the option syntax fully explained in  `sr_config(7) <sr_config.7.html>`_ and also to spend some time on the **credentials** section in it.